-The department of meteorology shall ensure that world area forecast system products in digital form are received using binary data communications techniques and the method and channels used for the dissemination of the products are as determined by the AFI regional air navigation agreement.
+The department of meteorology shall ensure that world area forecast system products in digital form shall be received using binary data communications techniques and the method and channels used for the dissemination of the products shall be as determined by regional air navigation agreement

-63. Use of aeronautical mobile service communications.
+63. Use of aeronautical mobile service communications

-The department of meteorology, air traffic services and aircrafts shall ensure that the content and format of meteorological information transmitted to aircrafts and by aircrafts is consistent with the provisions of these Regulations.
+The department of meteorology, air traffic services and aircrafts shall ascertain that the content and format of meteorological information transmitted to aircrafts and by aircrafts shall be consistent with the provisions of these Regulations

-64. Use of aeronautical data link service and contents of D-VOLMET.
+64. Use of aeronautical data link service - contents of D-VOLMET

-The department of meteorology shall ensure that where D-VOLMET is required, it shall contain current METAR, SPECI, trend forecasts where available, TAF, SIGMET and special air-reports not covered by a SIGMET.
+The department of meteorology shall ascertain that where D-VOLMET is required, it shall contain current METAR and SPECI, together with trend forecasts where available, TAF, SIGMET, and special air-reports not covered by a SIGMET.

-65. Use of aeronautical broadcasting service and contents of VOLMET broadcasts.
+65. Use of aeronautical broadcasting service - contents of VOLMET broadcasts

-- (1) The department of meteorology shall ensure that where continuous VOLMET broadcasts are required, on very high frequencies (VHF), they contain current METAR and SPECI, together with trend forecasts where available. - (2) Notwithstanding subregulation (1), scheduled VOLMET broadcasts on high frequencies (HF) shall contain current METAR and SPECI, together with trend forecasts where available, in accordance with AFI regional air navigation agreement, TAF and SIGMET.
+- (1) The department of meteorology shall ascertain that where continuous VOLMET broadcasts are required, on very high frequencies (VHF), they contain current METAR and SPECI, together with trend forecasts where available. - (2) Notwithstanding the provisions of subregulation (1), scheduled VOLMET broadcasts, normally on high frequencies (HF), shall contain current METAR and SPECI, together with trend forecasts where available and, where so determined by regional air navigation agreement, TAF and SIGMET.

-PART XIII - EXEMPTIONS
+PART XIII-EXEMPTIONS

-66. Application for exemption.
+66. Requirements for application for exemption

-- (1) A person may apply to the Authority for an exemption from any provision of these Regulations. - (2) Except in the case of emergency, an application under subregulation (1) shall be made atleast sixty days prior to the proposed effective date, giving the following information- - (a) name and contact address including electronic mail and fax if any; - (b) telephone number; - (c) a citation of the specific requirement from which the applicant seeks exemption; - (d) justification for the exemption; - (e) a description of the type of operations to be conducted under the proposed exemption; - (f) the proposed duration of the exemption; - (g) an explanation of the implication of the exemption to the public interest; - (h) a detailed description of the alternative means by which the applicant will ensure a level of safety equivalent to that established by the regulation in question; - (i) a safety risk assessment carried out in respect of the exemption applied for; - (j) if the applicant handles international operations and seeks to operate under the proposed exemption, an indication whether the exemption would contravene any provision of the Regulations made under the Act; and - (k) any other information that the Authority may require. - (3) Where the applicant seeks emergency processing of an application for exemption, the application shall contain supporting facts and reasons for not filing the application within the time specified in subregulation (2) and satisfactory reason for deeming the application an emergency. - (4) The Authority may, in writing, refuse an application made under subregulation (3), where in the opinion of the Authority, the reasons given for emergency processing are not satisfactory.
+- (1) A person may apply to the Authority for an exemption from any provision of these Regulations. - (2) Unless in case of emergency, a person requiring exemptions from any of these regulations shall make an application to the Authority at least sixty days prior to the proposed effective date, giving the following information- - (a) name and contact address including electronic mail and fax if any; - (b) telephone number; - (c) a citation of the specific requirement from which the applicant seeks exemption; - (d) justification for the exemption; - (e) a description of the type of operations to be conducted under the proposed exemption; the proposed duration of the exemption; - (f) an explanation of how the exemption would be in the public interest; - (g) a detailed description of the alternative means by which the applicant will ensure a level of safety equivalent to that established by the regulation in question; - (h) a safety risk assessment carried out in respect of the exemption applied for; - (i) if the applicant handles international operations and seeks to operate under the proposed exemption, an indication whether the exemption would contravene any provision of the Standards and Recommended Practices of the International Civil Aviation Organization (ICAO); and - (j) any other information that the Authority may require. - (3) Where the applicant seeks emergency processing of an application for exemption, the application shall contain supporting facts and reasons for not filing the application within the time specified in subregulation (2) and satisfactory reason for deeming the application an emergency.

-(5) The application for exemption shall be accompanied by a fee prescribed by the Authority.
+- (4) The Authority may in writing, refuse an application made under subregulation (3), where in the opinion of the Authority, the reasons given for emergency processing are not satisfactory. - (5) The application for exemption shall be accompanied by a fee prescribed by the Authority.

-67. Review and publication.
+67. Review and publication